Fair Abstractive Summarization of Diverse Perspectives: Ethics Statement

 \section{Ethics Statement}

 \fairdata contains six datasets that cover the typical domains and attributes that could cause fairness issues.
-It does not show that these domains are the only ones that need attention for fairness.
-We neither recognize these domains contain the most important or severe fairness issues.
+We do not mean that these domains are the only ones that need attention for fairness.
 Due to the characteristics of the experiment, we pick some of the diverse domains and attributes to form \fairdata.
 Second, we define the values for each attribute in a convenient and efficient way.
 It is possible that some values do not cover all possibilities, such as classifying gender in the Claritin dataset into female and male.
-Also, it is possible that some sources are miss misclassified due to the accuracy of the model.
-For instance, for sentiment in the Yelp dataset, we use the NLTK tool to predict the sentiment of each review which may lead to misclassifications, though NLTK sentiment classification can achieve a high score.
-Again, we use this dataset as the basic material for experiments, not showing \fairdata is exactly aligned with social norms without misclassifications and ignorance of other values.
+Again, we use this dataset as the basic material for experiments, not meaning the source of \fairdata is exactly aligned with social norms.
 Third, as indicated in the paper, our definition of fairness is flexible, and not restricted to ratio fairness.
 We conduct experiments using this criterion because it is one of the definitions that can reflect the fairness issue and enhance our conclusions.
 It does not show that ratio fairness is more important than other ones.
-In fact, our definition and code support various types of fairness, including but not restricted to ration fairness, and equal fairness.
-Last but not least, the proposed approach such as Rule, BART, BERT scores, may contain errors due to its algorithm.
-We use the results to measure the fairness of the models but do not show that the scores are the only metrics to judge the fairness of the summaries.
+In fact, our definition and code support various types of fairness, including but not restricted to ratio fairness, and equal fairness.
+Forth, we use the results to measure the fairness of the models, but this does not mean that our scores are the only metrics to judge the fairness of the summaries.
+Last but not least, the formation of \fairdata may not align with real-world distribution due to the preprocessing algorithm.
+For Claritin, and Election, we randomly sample a certain number of twits to form one sample, however, these twits may not be able to reflect the real-world distribution.
+For Yelp and Amazon, we randomly sampled eight reviews which may also be different from real-world data.
+Also, for sentiment in the Yelp dataset, we use the NLTK tool to predict the sentiment of each review which may lead to misclassifications, though NLTK sentiment classification can achieve a high score.
+For dialogue datasets IQ2 and Oxford Debates, we segment the source into chunks due to the lengthy input.
+This may hurt the integrity of origin dialogue, leading to a difference between \fairdata and original complete dialogue in these datasets.